kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 Using this information the Topology Manager calculates the optimal hint for the pod and stores this information, which will be used by the Hint Providers when they are making their resource assignments.

 ### Known Limitations
-1. The maximum number of NUMA nodes that Topology Manager will allow is 8, past this there will be a state explosion when trying to enumerate the possible NUMA affinities and generating their hints.
+1. The maximum number of NUMA nodes that Topology Manager allows is 8.
+With more than 8 NUMA nodes there will be a state explosion when trying to enumerate the possible NUMA affinities and generating their hints.

 2. The scheduler is not topology-aware, so it is possible to be scheduled on a node and then fail on the node due to the Topology Manager.